xversial/Foundation-Platform/docs/usage/themes.md

 > **Note:** please note that the slug you're adding in the `theme.json` file needs to be exactly the same as the theme's namespaced folder names.

-<a name="theme-assets"></a>
+### Theme Assets {#theme-assets}

-#### Theme Assets
+---

 Because Platform 2 uses Cartalyst's Themes 2 package it comes with all of the goodness for asset queuing and compiling.
-More info about using theme assets can be found in [the Themes 2 documentation](http://docs.cartalyst.com/themes-2).
+More info about using theme assets can be found in [the Themes 2 documentation](http://cartalyst.com/manual/themes).

 **Asset Queuing**